What to look for

 • Similar words, i.e. effect/affect, compliment/complement

-One area where inconsistencies are acceptable is in quoted content, where you should quote the original source verbatim.
+One area where inconsistencies are acceptable is in quoted content, where you should quote the source verbatim.

 2. Headings and bullets